Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.6.1 =

+* Added manual post import feature
+* Start a post import section in settings now transforms to 'Ongoing post import' section when an import is started
+* Start Import button transforms into 'Import next batch' button when an import is started
+* Can click 'Import next batch' button to manually import next batch of posts - every 10 seconds
+* Made possible to manually import all the posts by clicking 'Import next batch' button
+* Info on ongoing post import and next batch import is given to in the status section under the setting
+* Transforms the setting section to original 'Start a post import' version from 'Ongoing post import' version
+* Works alongside automatic import

 = 1.6.0 =